 The warm reviews online didn’t do justice to how lovely Linh and her staff are.
 We were greeted and welcomed with care, and she was happy to give us a million recommendations, even booking us on a last minute tour that we didn’t pay for until check out.

 The room was clean and great for a village this size, and I can’t think of anyone to trust more than Linh.

 If you want something different, then farm stays are a good one to choose.
 It offers one of the best options in the region but not in the town center.
-So if you don’t have a motorbike, then getting around could be an issue.
+It is located closer to the Bon Lai Valley which is nice for cycling.